 People think that the fact that I love Thanksgiving (and that I love country music) so much is hilarious.
 “How can you love Thanksgiving if you’re not American?”.

 Well, it turns out you don’t have to be born and raised American to enjoy a good holiday with the people we love. ❤️ And, of course, all that delicious wine and food!
 Because a good part of Thanksgiving IS eating until you rip your pants apart, isn’t it?

 Until 3 years ago, I had never roasted a whole turkey before.

-I was already dating Tim back then and he can testify to the chaos that my kitchen was that day.
+I was already dating Tim (my husband) back then and he can testify to the chaos that my kitchen was that day.

 I not only accepted the challenge of hosting Thanksgiving for my friends, but I also decided to make everything from scratch.
 EVERYTHING, including homemade bread and homemade vanilla ice cream!

 What was I thinking, God?
 All I can say is that I am glad that he stayed with me (and thought I was marriage material) after that day.
 Yep, making a whole Thanksgiving meal from scratch in a tiny Manhattan kitchen can be quite challenging!

 BUT, I did learn how to make a turkey (Thank you, Google and Youtube!).
 And my friends, who usually buy a turkey when they host Thanksgiving, were beyond impressed and called that day a “Gourmet Thanksgiving”.
 I don’t know about you, but I consider that the ultimate compliment for a home chef!